 We are also fans of vacation rentals.
-Our family rent apartments in a small village of Komarna, in southern Dalmatia (and we rent apartment in Istria).
-An excellent alternative to hotels, vacation rentals in Dalmatia are cheaper, and offer more space and comfort, while many of them are also modernly decorated, hip and stylish.
+Our family rents apartments in the small village of Komarna, in southern Dalmatia (and we rent an apartment in Istria).
+An excellent alternative to hotels, vacation rentals in Dalmatia are cheaper, and offer more space and comfort, while many of them are also modernly decorated, hip, and stylish.
 If you'd like to know more, read our full blog about vacation rentals in Croatia.

 Food in Dalmatia

 However, very few restaurants along the coast serve these traditional dishes.
-Tourist resorts along the coast are full with unexciting restaurants serving just about anything: from pastas, and risottos, to grilled meat and fish.
+Tourist resorts along the coast are full of unexciting restaurants serving just about anything: from pasta, and risottos, to grilled meat and fish.

-For us food is important part of country's identity, and we strive to make our readers realize how wonderful Croatian, and particularly Dalmatian cuisine, really is.
+For us, food is an important part of a country's identity, and we strive to make our readers realize how wonderful Croatian, and particularly Dalmatian cuisine, really is.

 This is the reason we try to highlight the best restaurants in Croatia, here at our blog.
 We've already covered restaurants in Istria that locals love.
 We plan to do the same for Dalmatia.
-For now here are few of our faves (in no particular order).
+For now, here are a few of our faves (in no particular order).

-Tucked away in back street of Sibenik's old town, Marenda is no-frills place serving fresh, simple Dalmatian dishes.
+Tucked away in the back street of Sibenik's old town, Marenda is a no-frills place serving fresh, simple Dalmatian dishes.
 This place isn't touristy (yet) and the prices are super affordable.

 Run by wife and husband duo, Nikola and Mira, this tavern is perhaps the best place for fresh fish and seafood in the vicinity of Split.
 The place is pricy, but rightly so, as ingredients are the freshest you can find: a catch of the day from local fishermen, to tasty homegrown greens that go along.